SymbiFlow/sphinxcontrib-hdl-diagrams/docs/index.rst

 like the `.. literalinclude` directive, but the `lines` option is overridden to only show the lines after the license header.

+The project repository is hosted on `GitHub <https://github.com/SymbiFlow/sphinxcontrib-verilog-diagrams>`_.

 Usage Examples
 ==============